 Telehealth has become an indispensable part of the healthcare system and the supporting technology is making it possible for patients to receive care for a wide range of conditions.
 It enables doctors and advanced practitioners to triage, treat, and monitor patients.

 “Virtual care is decreasing the strain on our healthcare system and reducing barriers to care.
-With easier access to generalists and specialists, the result is improved outcomes,” says Afshan Ali, Jackson & Coker Divisional Vice President of Telehealth.
+With easier access to generalists and specialists, the result is improved outcomes,” says Afshan Ali, former Jackson + Coker Divisional Vice President of Telehealth.

 There are many reasons why patients choose telehealth over traditional in-person appointments.
 With the emerging importance of virtual care, patients enjoy its convenience, and it is bridging a gap in care for others.

 “Telehealth makes a difference in communities and patient lives by providing care to those who could otherwise not receive it.
 Transportation, for example, can be a burden, or a provider may not be available.
 Telehealth removes barriers to make healthcare accessible to almost everyone,” says Mattie Brazelton, Telehealth Client Success Coordinator.

 One Jackson + Coker locums doctor has personally experienced how he is connecting communities with care, “I speak Spanish and it helps me to connect with those from other countries who have very limited English skills.
 I also work with people who live in places where clinical services are very limited.
 In many cases they might simply go without care for financial or other reasons; or, if they do seek care, it could cause a financial burden (or otherwise) that might risk adding to their stress that’s already at the breaking point.”

 More than 35% of outpatient telehealth visits in 2021 were for patients seeking support for mental health and substance abuse use disorders.